MINI hatchback review

 - Cramped rear seats and boot

-Since the MINI was resurrected in the early 2000s, it has traded on its characterful, retro design, customisation options and what is often described – both by MINI itself and by those who drive its cars – as ‘go-kart handling’.
+Point out a MINI to anyone in a car park and you’ll be hard-pressed to find someone that doesn’t know what it is.
+Since the iconic car was resurrected in the early 2000s, the MINI has traded on its characterful, retro design, customisation options and what is often described – both by MINI itself and by those who drive them – as ‘go-kart handling’.

 More reviews

-A dual-clutch automatic gearbox with seven gears has replaced the old self-shifting six-speed transmission.
-It's impressively smooth around town and offers almost imperceptible changes at higher speeds – while also boosting fuel efficiency.
+A dual-clutch automatic gearbox with seven gears has replaced the old self-shifting six-speed transmission – something that may strike a nerve of MINI purists.
+Nevertheless, it's impressively smooth around town and offers almost imperceptible changes at higher speeds, while also boosting fuel efficiency.

-The upside of the MINI’s high list price is its strong resale values – MINIs hold their value very well thanks to a desirable image and an appealing interior.
-Euro NCAP awarded the MINI four stars out of five in crash safety tests, while it finished 59th out of the 75 cars ranked in our 2021 Driver Power owner satisfaction survey of cars currently on sale in the UK.
-MINI as a brand finished 19th out of 29 manufacturers.
+The upside of the MINI’s high list price are its strong resale values – MINIs hold their value very well thanks to a desirable image and an appealing interior.
+Euro NCAP awarded the MINI four stars out of five in crash safety tests, while it finished an impressive 24th out of 75 cars ranked in our 2023 Driver Power owner satisfaction survey.

 What about buying a used or nearly new MINI hatchback?

 There are always loads of MINI hatchbacks available for sale on the used market, and since the car holds its value pretty well, it makes a lot of sense to buy a nearly new model and save some cash.
 As it should be pretty reliable and all models are fun to drive, comfortable and stylish, you can’t go far wrong with a used MINI.
-You can check for current prices on our sister site, Buyacar.
+You can check for prices of the current Mk3 model on our sister site, Buyacar.

 Used MINI hatchback (Mk2 2006-2014)